How to get to Tokyo

-Major JR train lines in Central Tokyo
+Major JR train lines in central Tokyo

-The map below shows Tokyo's major railway stations and the five JR lines that are most relevant to people who travel within central Tokyo.
+The map shows Tokyo's major railway stations and the five JR lines that are most relevant to people who travel within central Tokyo.

 Circle line that connects all major city centers.

-Chuo/Sobu Line (Local)
+- Chuo/Sobu Line (Local)